-Due to the coronavirus ("COVID-19") pandemic, there has been uncertainty and disruption in the global economy and financial markets.
-The Company is not aware of any specific event or circumstance that would require an update to its estimates or judgments or a revision of the carrying value of its assets or liabilities as of December 31, 2022.
-While there was not a material impact to the Company's financial statements as of December 31, 2022, these estimates may change, as new events occur and additional information is obtained, as well as other factors related to the COVID-19 pandemic that could result in material impacts to the financial statements in future reporting periods.
+Due to the coronavirus ("COVID-19") pandemic, the war in Ukraine, rising interest rates and inflation, there has been uncertainty and disruption in the global economy and financial markets.
+The Company is not aware of any specific event or circumstance that would require an update to its estimates or judgments or a revision of the carrying value of its assets or liabilities as of December 31, 2023.
+While there was not a material impact to the Company's financial statements as of December 31, 2023, these estimates may change, as new events occur and additional information is obtained, as well as other factors that could result in material impacts to the financial statements in future reporting periods.